-Arduino Wireless Shield with XBee Series 2 Radios
+Arduino Wireless Shield with XBee Series 2 radios

 The Arduino Wireless Shield allows your Arduino board to communicate wirelessly using ZigBee.
 This documentation describes the use of the shield with the XBee® ZB ZigBee® RF Modules module.
 The XBee® ZB ZigBee® RF Modules and the XBee® 802.15.4 OEM RF Modules are not compatible over-the-air because they use different chipsets.
 In particular in XBee® 802.15.4 OEM RF Modules implements the 802.15.4 protocol while the the XBee® ZB ZigBee® RF Modules implements the ZigBee protocol or the ZNet 2.5 protocol.
 Digi International continue to support both ZigBee and Znet 2.5, so you are free to use either on the Series 2 radios.
 Remember that only radios with the same type of firmware can communicate with each other.